mantidproject/documents/Presentations/DevMeetings/2016-01/AlgorithmNames_Savici/AlgNames_Savici.md

 # 4. Going into extreme - nonsensical names - does much more than the title impplies, or completely unexpected things

-* What does MolDyn do? - check if it fails to plot in a non MantidPlot environment
+* What does MolDyn do?
 * QLines, Quest
 * ResNorm
 * TimeSlice